Let these travel destinations remind you that you need to make time for yourself, even when things around us are moving at light speed.

 If you aren’t headed out there during fishing season, there’s always skiing in the winter.

-Where else can you go to see lush forests, opulent hot springs, buffalo roaming the planes, and legendary, powerful geysers all in one pass?
+Where else can you see lush forests, opulent hot springs, buffalo roaming the planes, and legendary, powerful geysers all in one pass?

-Yellowstone is for the explorer who wants to tell tales of their adventures when they return from their travels.
+Yellowstone is for the explorer who wants to tell tales of their adventures when they return.

-In one of the only places where unspoiled nature remains in its breathtaking beauty, you’ll walk away with a sense that you understand the experiences of historical explorers.
+In one of the few places where unspoiled nature remains in its breathtaking beauty, you’ll walk away with a sense that you understand the experiences of historical explorers.

 It’s time to do something for yourself.